nojhan/lp-jolly/README.md

 ### Liquid Prompt Configuration

-The DotMatrix theme honors Liquid Prompt configuration options, except for the ones defining colors, specific marks and disabling some features.
+The Jolly theme honors Liquid Prompt configuration options, except for the ones defining colors, specific marks and disabling some features.

 The following options are honored: